xytovl/steam-runtime-tools/pressure-vessel/unruntime.1.md

 In the resulting `xterm`(1), you can explore the container interactively, then type `"$@"` to run the game itself.

-For more joined-up integration with Steam, install the Steam Linux Runtime (`steam://install/1070560`), configure a native Linux game in Steam to be run with the `Steam Linux Runtime` "compatibility tool", and reset the launch options to be empty.
+For more joined-up integration with Steam, install Steam Linux Runtime 1.0 (scout) (`steam://install/1070560`), configure a native Linux game in Steam to be run with the `Steam Linux Runtime 1.0 (scout)` "compatibility tool", and reset the launch options to be empty.

 <!-- vim:set sw=4 sts=4 et: -->